-This statement has been published in accordance with the Modern Slavery Act 2015 (UK) and the Modern Slavery Act 2018 (Australia).
-It sets out the steps that Worldline SA and its subsidiaries (collectively “Worldline”) have taken between 1st January 2021 and 31st December 2021 to ensure that slavery and human trafficking do not exist in their supply chains or in any parts of their businesses.
+This statement has been published in accordance with the Modern Slavery Act 2015 (UK) and the Modern Slavery Act 2018 (Cth).
+It sets out the steps that Banks and Acquirers International Holding S.A.S. and its subsidiaries (collectively “Ingenico”) have taken between 1st January 2022 and 31st December 2022 to ensure that modern slavery and human trafficking do not exist in their supply chains or in any parts of their businesses.

 We recognise that slavery in all of its forms, including servitude, forced or compulsory labour and human trafficking (“Modern Slavery”) continues to be a serious issue and we are fully supportive of efforts to eradicate these abhorrent crimes.
 This statement sets out the steps that we have taken towards eliminating the risk of Modern Slavery taking place in our organisation and in our supply chain.

 Ingenico was a listed company when it was acquired in 2020 to join Worldline, a European player in payment services.
 In 2022, Worldline announced the completion of its divestment of the Ingenico payment terminals business unit effective 30 September 2022 (“Day One”).

 Ingenico helps businesses to navigate a new world of commerce, in which verticalization, expanded services, and digital players are transforming the payments landscape.
 Ingenico’s mission is to be the ecosystem enabler and the most trusted technology partner in the new sustainable world of payments.